 - Anglers should return all eels caught.

 - Fish being returned to the water should be kept in the water as long as possible during unhooking.
 Remove the hook with forceps and return the fish facing upstream and gently support it until it strongly swims away.
-Fish should not be handled by the tail alone.
+Fish should not be handled by the tail alone, holding the fish by the tail can severely damage the fish.
 Remember you may catch its offspring in the future!

-Follow these simple rules to ensure harmony and safety whilst Salmon Fishing.
+Follow these simple rules to ensure harmony and safety whilst fishing on our lovely waters.